6 Common Fungal and Ingrown Toenail FAQs

 What Are Antifungal Medications?

 And let’s talk about that next – antifungal medications and different types of oral medications have come a long way.
-The one we use is, does make the liver work even harder but to put you at ease.
+The one we use is, does make the liver work a bit harder but to put you at ease.
 So does alcohol, so does Tylenol and a lot of these drugs that make the liver work harder just means it detoxifies the drug.

 In fact, the new standards for this drug is not having to test beforehand anymore but I will still test probably two to three weeks into giving the drug, just to make sure that, you know, that one in a million chance or someone has an actual reaction to the drug.
 We can test liver enzymes.
 And then of course, cease a drug.
 So long story short, it’s a drug you take for three months.
 It makes the liver work a little harder and (knock on wood) I’ve never had any problems in my clinic with liver problems associated with this drug and the patients do well.